Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Introduction

 \section{Introduction}

-Raman spectroscopy has been extensively used to characterize materials and biological specimens, however the Raman effect is intrinsically weak due to the small its scattering cross-sections \cite{boyd,livroxie,potma2017, malard21, biosrs}.
-Such low signals prevents the application of the technique for rapid imaging of biological cells, tissues and in-vivo applications \cite{livroxie,biosrs}.
-On the other hand the use of non-linear optical effects that are in resonance with vibrational states such as Coherent Anti-Stokes Raman Spectroscopy and Stimulated Raman Scattering have been recently used to overcome the weak signals in conventional Raman Spectroscopy.
-The application of such techniques in combination with nanomaterials may open new avenues in tracking and therapy applications \cite{potma2017,malard21}.
-In this sense, single walled carbon nanotubes (SWCNTs) are known to easily penetrate the living cells due to their unique aspect ratio \cite{ntcell}.
-Here we show that by simultaneously driving the SWCNTs into resonance with exciton and phonon states, the CARS intensity in the SWCNTs is increased by orders of magnitude exceeding non-resonant case.
-Moreover we studied different nanotube chiralities and find that the CARS enhancement is sensitive to the energy of excitonic resonance, which is modelled by a perturbation theory.
-In order to explore applicability of CNTs for tracking or future nanotoxicology studies \cite{nanotoxology} and therapeutic applications \cite{nanotubebio1}, we show that by scanning individual tubes deposited on transparent substrate we can achieve 16 $\mu s$ per pixel imaging rates; and that the nanotubes can be heated locally by increasing the laser powers up to 200 °C for therapeutic applications.
+Raman spectroscopy has been extensively used to characterize materials and biological specimens.
+However, the Raman effect is intrinsically weak due to the small scattering cross-sections of the materials under investigation\cite{boyd,livroxie,potma2017, malard21, biosrs}.
+Such low signals prevent the application of the technique for rapid imaging of biological cells, tissues, and in-vivo applications \cite{livroxie,biosrs,Huth2018}.
+On the other hand, non-linear optical effects that resonate with vibrational states have potential to overcome these obstacles, such as Coherent Anti-Stokes Raman Spectroscopy (CARS) and Stimulated Raman Scattering.
+The application of such techniques in combination with nanomaterials may advance drug delivery, object tracking, and tumor therapy\cite{potma2017,malard21,nanotubebio1} when additional enhancement through excitonic resonance can be achieved.
+In this sense, single-walled carbon nanotubes (SWCNTs) are good canditates as they can easily penetrate living cells due to their unique aspect ratio \cite{ntcell} and have pronounced excitonic properties\cite{Wang2005}.
+Here we show that by simultaneously driving the SWCNTs into resonance with exciton and phonon states, the CARS intensity increases exceeding non-resonant case by orders of magnitude.
+Moreover, we studied different nanotube chiralities and found that the CARS enhancement is sensitive to the energy of the excitonic resonance, which can be modeled by a perturbation theory.
+In order to explore the applicability of CNTs for tracking or future nanotoxicology studies \cite{nanotoxology} we scan individual tubes deposited with up to 16 $\mu s$ per pixel imaging rates and heat them locally by elevated laser powers up to 200 °C.